-CIMMYT (Susanne Dreisigacker)
+CIMMYT (Susanne Dreisigacker) Collaborating institutes and scientists

-- CIMMYT (Matthew Reynolds, Yann Manes, Tom Payne, Hans-Joachim Braun, Jose Crossa, M Zaharieva) - INRA-Morocco (Rachid Dahan, Nsarellah Nasrolhaq, Hassan Quabbou) - CIMMYT-Iran in collaboration with the Dryland Agricultural Research Institute (Jalal Kamali)
+- CIMMYT (Matthew Reynolds, Yann Manes, Tom Payne, Jose Crossa, M Zaharieva, H Braun) - INRA-Morocco (Rachid Dahan, Nsarellah Nasrolhaq, Hassan Quabbou) - CIMMYT-Iran in collaboration with the Dryland Agricultural Research Institute (Jalal Kamali) - Seed and Plant Improvement Division, Agriculture and Natural Resources Research Center of Fars Province (SPII), Iran (AR Nikzad, S Tahmasbi, S Sarikhani)

 Global genetic resources provide a fundamental source for further crop improvement.
-The GCP Subprogramme 1 aims to characterise the diversity of crop germplasm collections held by the CGIAR and its partners.
+The GCP subprogramme 1 aims to characterise the diversity of crop germplasm collections held by the CGIAR and its partners.
 This characterisation includes an assessment of the genetic structure of the collections as well as the phenotypic variation associated with that structure.
 The ultimate goal is to provide access to sources of genetic diversity that may supply genes and alleles involved in key agricultural traits, especially stress tolerance.
 During the last three years, 3000 wheat accessions provided by major germplasm banks were characterised by CIMMYT and collaborators with 50 SSR markers for the development of reference samples including accessions maximising neutral genetic diversity.
 In the first year of this project we will build up a seed stock for three developed international reference samples in wheat: the spring bread wheat, winter wheat and durum wheat reference samples.
 Seed will be stored in the CIMMYT wheat germplasm bank and made available for distribution.
 A drought specific spring bread wheat reference sample will be defined and characterised in multi-location trails for relevant agronomic traits, as well as physiological traits related to the main drivers of yield under drought.
 The same reference sample will be genotyped with high density DArT markers.
 This will allow associating the observed trait variation with the genotypic information in order to uncover QTL related to drought tolerance.

-37. Project No G4008.05: Connecting performance under drought with genotypes through phenotype associations
+21. Project No G4008.05/Cl-4: Connecting performance under drought with genotypes through phenotype associations